vlang/v/vlib/term/README.md

 //clears the entire terminal and leaves a blank one term.clear()

-// colors the output following the given color, replace <color> with a color of your choice; the available colors are: black,blue,yellow,green,cyan,gray term.<color>(string)
+// colors the output of the output, the available colors are: black,blue,yellow,green,cyan,gray,bright_blue,bright_green,bright_red,bright_black,bright_cyan term.<color>(string)

-// Transforms the given string into bold text term.bold(string)
+// transforms the given string into bold text term.bold(string)

-// Puts a strikethrough into the given string term.strikethrough(string)
+// puts a strikethrough into the given string term.strikethrough(string)

-// Underlines the given string term.underline(string)
+// underlines the given string term.underline(string)

-// colors the background of the given string, replace <color> with a color of your choice; the available colors are: black,blue,yellow,green,cyan,gray,bright_blue,bright_green,bright_red,bright_black,bright_cyan term.bg_<color>(string)
+// colors the background of the outup following the given color, the available colors are: black,blue,yellow,green,cyan,gray term.bg_<color>(string)

-// Sets the position of the cursor at a given place in the terminal term.set_cursor_position(x,y)
+// sets the position of the cursor at a given place in the terminal term.set_cursor_position(x,y)

 // moves the cursor up